kgashok/project-ideas/ias/pointerGlossary.md

 2. **What is a valid pointer versus invalid pointer?** A valid pointer is a hexadecimal number, very often, a 8 digit hexadecimal number e.g. `0x1239ffb9`.
 It also refers to a valid memory addresses that is accessible to the CPU of a computer.
 An invalid pointer is a hexadecimal value (for e.g. `0x10`) which is either not accessible by a user written software program (because that memory location stores code that is part of the BIOS code of the computer) or a hexadecimal value which is not relevant to the memory addresses of a computer.

-3. **What is a valid pointer variable?** A variable that can be used to store a valid pointer value.
+3. **What is a pointer variable?** A variable that is used to store a valid pointer value.
 4. **How is a pointer variable defined?** The same naming conventions (மரபு, பழக்கம்) that apply to a variable, apply to a pointer variable.
 However there is one special requirement - and that is it needs to be preceded by a `*`.
 Valid pointer variable names are `*name`, `*value1` and `*node1`

 5. **How is a pointer variable initialized**?
 The right hand side (RHS) of the assignment statement must be a valid memory address (usually a hexadecimal value).
 A `null pointer variable` is a pointer variable which stores `0` as the pointer value, usually as part of its initialization.